The euphoria that had come with the stunning 2015 victory of President Buhari over Goodluck Jonathan has grown sour.

 The development is coming at a time the FG kick-started a national orientation campaign premised on the “Change Begins with me.”

-The salary packages include: annual salaries, accommodation, vehicle maintenance/fuel, Personal Assistant, House maintenance, domestic staff, entertainment and utilities allowances.
+The salary packages include annual salaries, accommodation, vehicle maintenance, House maintenance, domestic staff, Hardship allowance, and others.

 A critical examination of the report indicates that Mr. President has an annual basic salary of N3.51m, Vice- President N3.03m.